 Cataract Falls

-If you’re looking to get away from the crowds and get a little more exercise, you can hike the add on trail.
+If you’re looking to get away from the crowds and get a little more exercise, you can hike the add on nature trail.
 When you cross the bridge, the main trail to the waterfall goes one way (to the right) while a nature trail goes the other (to the left).
-Nearly all visitors seem to go straight to the waterfall.
+Nearly all visitors seem to go straight to the waterfall and ignore the nature trail.
 Admittedly the nature trail wasn’t the most spectacular scenery, but there was no one else on the trail, which was a huge bonus.

 Cataract Falls at Great Smoky Mountains National Park